maargenton/go-cli/README.md

 ### Struct tags

-The details of the command-line interface are defined on the struct with `opts` struct tags, containing a comma separated list of the following:
+The details of the command-line interface are defined on the struct with `opts` struct tags.
+Each tag contains a comma-separated list of a short name and/or long name and additional options in the form `key:value`.
+Within the value, reserved characters (comma and colon) can be escaped with a double-backslash `\\`.
+For example, to accept a comma-separated list of values, a option should include `sep:\\,`.

+The `opts` tag can consist of:
 - `-b,--baudrate`: either or both of a short and long flag name for the option
 - `arg:<n>` : captures a positional argument
 - `args` : captures all remaining arguments
-- `default` : a default value for the field if not specified on the command-line
+- `default:` : a default value for the field if not specified on the command-line
-- `env` : the name of an environment variable that can override the default
+- `env:` : the name of an environment variable that can override the default
-- `sep`: a separator for fields that can accept multiple values.
+- `sep:`: a separator for fields that can accept multiple values.
 By default, multiple values must be specified by repeating the option flag multiple times.
-- `name`: the display name for the value, used when printing out description of the field.
+- `name:`: the display name for the value, used when printing out description of the field.

 A separate `desc` struct tag contains the description for the option.